shaunthom/Recommendation-System/README.md

 ### How It Works:

-Data Source: The system uses the 'user_ratedmovies.dat' file from the MovieLens dataset.
+Data Source: The system uses a file from the MovieLens dataset.
+It comprises of more than 100,000 records, which makes it a comprehensive dataset.

 Data Processing: Includes reading, normalizing, and binarizing the ratings data to prepare it for the recommendation algorithms.